-WASHINGTON, D.C. — Rep. Ro Khanna, D-Fremont, introduced a bill aimed at expanding job opportunities in science and technology.
+WASHINGTON, D.C. — Rep. Ro Khanna, D-Fremont, has introduced a bill aimed at expanding job opportunities in science and technology.

 The 21st Century Jobs Act would allocate $900 billion over 10 years for research and development in emerging technologies, such as climate science, synthetic biology, artificial intelligence and advanced manufacturing.